About Us

 An interest in health prevention and health policy led to a career in the Australian public sector, which provided the opportunity to be part of the shaping of national reforms in health prevention and disability services.
 These experiences opened doors that over the past few decades have included leadership roles in private and public health and aged care sectors in the UK and Australia.

 Isobel received an ARC Industry Grant to undertake a PhD in health informatics at the University of Wollongong, focusing on HL7 interoperability standards.
-She has been a volunteer for HL7 in the UK and Australia for the past twenty years, including as the publishing facilitator for the HL7 V3 Clinical Statement specification.
+For over twenty years, she has been a volunteer with the standards development organisation, HL7, where she is currently a Director of HL7 Australia and a member of the HL7 International Policy Advisory Committee.

 Dr Melanie Haines